Skip to main content

 Decision: Buy

 Rationale: Volume doesn't justify build cost.
-No ML capability to leverage.
-Commercial solutions cover needs.
+No ML capability.
+Commercial solutions cover the requirements.

 Example 2: Enterprise Software Company